-You’ve made it to week 39 pregnancy, and are probably so very eager to cross the finish line.
+You’ve made it to week 39 of your pregnancy, and are probably so very eager to cross the finish line.
 What if you aren’t seeing any signs of labor yet?
 How will you know when labor is approaching?
 What’s normal for baby’s movement in these last weeks?
 Let’s look at all these things and more!

 Week 39 Pregnancy: A Look Inside